 Union of sets, Properties of union

-Edited By Komal Miglani | Updated on Oct 10, 2024 03:13 PM IST
+Edited By Komal Miglani | Updated on Dec 18, 2024 12:21 AM IST

-In this article, we will cover the concept of the union of sets and their properties.
+In this article, we will cover the concept of the union of sets class 11.
 This concept falls under the broader category of sets relation and function, a crucial Chapter in class 11 Mathematics.
 It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last ten years of the JEE Main exam (from 2013 to 2023), a total of two questions have been asked on this concept, including one in 2014, and one in 2020.

-Sets are a foundational concept in mathematics, central to various fields such as statistics, geometry, and algebra.
 A set is simply a collection of distinct objects, considered as a whole.
 These objects, called elements or members of the set, can be anything: numbers, people, letters, etc. Sets are particularly useful in defining and working with groups of objects that share common properties.

-It is a well-defined collection of distinct objects and it is usually denoted by capital letters A, B, C, S, U, V. $\qquad$
+It is a well-defined collection of distinct objects and it is usually denoted by capital letters A, B, C, S, U, V.

 Symbolically, we write $A \cup B=\{x: x \in A$ or $x \in B\}$.

-If $A=\{1,3.5 .7\}$ and $B=\{2,4,6,8\}$ then $A \cup B$ is read as $A$ union $B$ and its value is, $A \cup B=\{1,2,3,4,5,6,7,8\}$
+1. If $A=\{1,3,5,7\}$ and $B=\{2,4,6,8\}$ then $A \cup B$ is read as $A$ union $B$ and its value is, $A \cup B=\{1,2,3,4,5,6,7,8\}$

-Symbol of Union of Sets
+Union of Sets Venn Diagram

-Venn diagram of Union of Sets
+The Venn diagram of union of sets is

 Properties of Union of Sets